miklevin/MikeLev.in/_posts/2023-01-26-ai-could-be-super-enabling-helping-you-code-at-all.md

 ---
 date: 2023-01-26
 title: AI Could be Super-Enabling, Helping You Code At All
-permalink: /blog/ai-could-be-super-enabling-helping-you-code-at-all/
 headline: "Gaining the Superpower of Coding with AI: My Journey of Learning Python and Editing Videos"
 description: As a coding novice, I used ChatGPT to learn how to code in Python and edit videos.
 With the help of ChatGPT, I was able to gain the superpower of coding in Python to help me with my project.
 I also used OpenAI API to submit JSONL data and extract data from HTML.
 To store the data, I chose to use a SQLite database and DNS to translate IPs.
 Finally, I virtualized Linux and used a RaspberryPi-based server.
 keywords: AI, ChatGPT, Python, Video, Editing, OpenAI, API, JSONL, HTML, SQLite, Database, DNS, IPs, Virtualizing, Linux, RaspberryPi, Server, NAS, Coding, Logins
-categories: database, python, ai, sqlite, coding, chatgpt, linux, openai, api, html
+categories: python, sqlite, chatgpt, html, linux, database, openai, api, coding, ai
+permalink: /blog/ai-could-be-super-enabling-helping-you-code-at-all/
 layout: post
 ---

 Start working on the script for a series of edited shorts.
 But edit them in Python (maybe).